 Step 5.
 Is it possible the breaker is doing its job and there is an overload present?
 What is the rating of the miniature circuit breaker that has just tripped?
 To trip instantly they need many more times their rated current.
 I was called out during a cold winter to a house with an electrical fault (or at least that’s what the customer thought).
 They unplugged their recently condemned boiler and connected several fan heaters each rated at 10 amps.
 The circuit breaker was doing its job (protecting the cable from becoming overheated) due to the electrical load being drawn by all the fan heaters.
 If you call out a Cardiff electrician they will carry test equipment to confirm how much current appliances are drawing and if an overload is present).
 I helped resolve this particular problem by plugging the heaters in different socket outlets on different circuits and temporary heating was restored!

 Step 7.
 Could it be rodents?
 I’ve seen circuit breaker trips when rats have been detected.
 They can chew through cables and usually die on the cable in the process.
 Common in lofts where they can hide inside insulation and outside where they roam around in the dark looking for things to nibble on!

 Step 9.
-Does your cooking appliances work as they should?
-For suspected cooker or hob problems (or any electrical devices connected for that matter); the easiest thing to do is look for the isolator.
+Does your cooker work as it should?
+For suspected oven or hob problems (or any electrical devices connected for that matter); the easiest thing to do is find the isolator.
 Switch it to the off position and see if the breaker will switch on.
 If it does your cooker maybe faulty.

 Step 10.
 Showers drawer a large amount of current; they heat cold water almost instantly.
 They should always have their own electrical circuit.
 If faulty, have a loose connection or faulty isolator; it can cause your circuit breaker to blow with a bang!
 Try turning the shower isolator to the off position and retrying.